 - Are the midges in Scotland actually a good thing?

-- Do midges in Scotland spread disease in a similar way to mosquitos?
+- Do midges in Scotland spread disease?

-- What other biting insects live in Scotland?
+- Other biting insects in Scotland

 - Midges in Scotland FAQ